pgbarletta/locuaz/docs/source/tutorialtleap.rst

         memory_size: 4
         failed_memory_size: 4

-4. In the md section, the technical options for GROMACS have to be specified:
+4. In the md section, the technical options for *GROMACS* have to be specified:
-    *	gmx_bin: The gromacs command to perform mdrun
+    *	gmx_bin: The *GROMACS* command to perform mdrun
     *	mdp_names: The name of the mdp files present in the mdp folders specified above
     *	ngpus: The number of GPUs available
     *	mpi_procs: typically 1